By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 The difference between the two is stark and would indicate that something is happening in the US that we are just not seeing in the UK.
 We wonder if we are not the first to pick up this difference, with a very relevant question being asked on Twitter on the 26th, by Gert Hattingh.

 We don’t know quite the significance of this statement, or whether we can rely on it.
-It is possible that Google has been rolling out many tests rather than rolling out permanent changes that might explain it.
+Google may have been rolling out many tests rather than rolling out permanent changes that might explain it.

 We suspect there is something strange going on with the Google Grump data, as if you look at the last six months clear a lot has been happening in the US, and we can explain much of that as in late September 2016, the latest Google Penguin update was launched in real-time.
-The volatility of that appears to be greater in the US than the UK so that it may be due to the difference in keywords being monitored in each country.
+The volatility of that appears to be more significant in the US than in the UK.
+It may be due to the difference in keywords being monitored in each country.
 We thought it was worth mentioning, though, as it may put the previous observations in some context.

 Chatter in the SEO community